python-pillow/Pillow/docs/handbook/image-file-formats.rst

 image when first opened.
 The :py:meth:`~file.seek` and :py:meth:`~file.tell` methods may be used to read other pictures from the file.
 The pictures are zero-indexed and random access is supported.

-MIC (read only)

-Pillow identifies and reads Microsoft Image Composer (MIC) files.
-When opened, the first sprite in the file is loaded.
-You can use :py:meth:`~file.seek` and :py:meth:`~file.tell` to read other sprites from the file.

 PCD
 ^^^